Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

       - The remaining item properties are object specific.
 Refer to the following sections about the properties available for different object types.

-@c "common-axis" properties:
+@c "axis" properties:
 - @c "axis-type": the type of axis.\n
   The options are:\n
+  - @c "bottom-x"
+  - @c "right-y"
+  - @c "left-y"
-  - @c "BottomXAxis"
+  - @c "top-y"
+- @c "title": the title of the axis, which contains @c label properties.

+@c "common-axis" properties:
-  - @c "RightYAxis"
+- @c all properties available to "axis".\n
+  Note that @c "axis-type" only supports @c "bottom-x" and @c "right-y".
 - @c "child-ids": a numeric array of IDs of the graphs that this common axis will manage.
 - @c "common-perpendicular-axis": if "axis-type" is @c "BottomXAxis" and this is @c true, then the min and max of the graphs' left X axes will be used for the ranges of all the graphs.